forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Sport events settings (number of spectator and protections measures) and infected players and populations in the appendix: [Sport Events](#sport-events).

-> There's no proof yet as fare as I know.
+> October/November 2020: There's no proof yet as fare as I know.
 But evidence strong enough to **not allow spectators** anymore in Covid risk regions.
 Clarify the picture: Prevalence of Covid-19 in the spectators either through antigen/PCR (PCR: ideally whole genome sequencing to backtrace the transmission pathways) or by studying seroprevalence rates.

 > In epidemiology too: *Exploring and trying combined with measurements, consideration and analyses help* to understand SARS-CoV-2 including its transmission.

+## Other Viruses
+### Betacoronaviruses
+#### SARS-CoV-1
+* _Hotels_: Hotel in Hong Kong, especially during cooler outdoor air temperatures [Lin](#lin), [Chan](#chan).
+The virus spread to guests in rooms on the same floor.
+Spread to personal was rarely observed.

+#### Mers-Cov:
+Most superspreading events were observed in winter and often in hospitals ([Dudas et al 2017](#dudas-2017)).

+### Alphacoronaviruses

+### Respiratory Viruses

+* Perez-Lopez et al analysed the effect of school closures on respiratory viruses.
+[Summary of Perez-Lopez et al](#summary-perez-lopez) and commented in the [Schools and children section](#schools-and-children).

 ---

 ## Population Characteristics
 Knowing how infectors are distributed, can help to fine-tune control measures.

 ### Infector Distribution
-Contact tracing in Hong Kong revealed that [Adam et al](#summary-adamwu):
+Contact tracing in Hong Kong revealed that [Adam et al](#summary-adam,wu):
 * 20% of the cases induced 80% of infections
 * 10% of the cases induced 20% of infections
 * 70% of the cases induced no observed infections (despite most of them being not in

 ### Infectors and Symptom Status
-> // Caveat: Most of the investigation were done early in 2020 when only few strains of SARS-CoV-2 may have been able to diminish the immune system enough to cause asymptomatic infections.
-Back then over 80% developed symptoms.
+ Note: The strains prevalent during the time of investigation is relevant since coronaviruses can diminish or activate the immune system.
+ * In early 2020 over 80% developed symptoms.

-* [Adam et al](#summary-adamwu) found only 2.2% (7 in 309) of the infections were caused by pre-symptomatic people.
+* [Adam et al](#summary-adam,wu) found in January through April in Hong Kong 2020 only 2.2% (7 in 309) of the infections were caused by pre-symptomatic people.
 * The two mass infection events observed in airplanes were both caused by symptomatic infectors [Freedman and Wilder-Smith](#freedman).
 * [Madewell et al](#summary-madewell) find that in household settings symptomatic infectors cause about 3 times as many infections as pre/asymptomatic infectors.